gbarnier/gbarnier.github.io/_posts/seismic_imaging/2021-03-15-velocity-estimation.md

 </figure>

 <p style="text-align:justify; font-size: 18px">
-Finally, once the velocity model estimation step has been successfully coducted, it can be used (along with the seismic data) as inputs to produce higher-resolution images of the subsurface.
+Finally, once the velocity model estimation step has been successfully conducted, it can be used (along with the seismic data) as an input to produce higher-resolution images of the subsurface.
 This is the last step of the imaging process, referred to as <b>migration</b>.
 </p>
 <br/>
 <p>